ubco-mds-2020-labs/dashboard-project-nba-dashboard/Code of Conduct.md

 ## Our Pledge

 We as co-owners of NBA Analytics pledge to make our business and community harassment-free, open, welcoming to all members.
-No mmember of our team or business partner shall be harassed in any manner regardless of age, body type, disability, ethnicity, race, religion, gender identity and expression, sexual identity and orientation,socio-economic status, nationality and coffee
+No member of our team or business partner shall be harassed in any manner regardless of age, body type, disability, ethnicity, race, religion, gender identity and expression, sexual identity and orientation,socio-economic status, nationality and coffee